 We do not focus only on spirituality and religion but on understanding and helping people to find meaning and purpose on their own terms given their own unique situations, conditions and settings.

 Boisen saw in everyone he ministered to a “living human document.”
 Each person is a unique, embodied, sacred text to be understood, appreciated and helped by the chaplain.
-This recognition led Boisen to count theology among the social sciences and is why our program includes depth psychology, sociocultural anthropology, systems theory, semiotics, neuropsychoanalysis, and group relations theory.
+This recognition led Boisen to count theology among the social sciences and is why our program includes depth psychology, sociocultural anthropology, systems theory, semiotics, neuropsychoanalysis, and group relations theory as essential resources in the chaplain’s work.

 While of course we believe that clinical chaplaincy must have a caring and compassionate core, we approach CPE and therefore clinical chaplaincy as much more – an interpretive and intersubjective enterprise between the chaplain and the person or persons they care for.

-We believe that our caring for someone who is experiencing spiritual distress in the midst of uncertainty, crisis, loss or grief involves our helping them to face complex situations in unique, meaningful ways.
-This takes a subtle and sophisticated understanding of ourselves and others – and our CPE program both offers and demands moving well beyond facile religious formulas or simple human kindness and presence.
+We believe that our caring for someone who is experiencing spiritual distress in the midst of uncertainty, crisis, distress, loss, grief or perplexity involves our helping them to face complex situations in a personally meaningful way.
+This takes a subtle and sophisticated understanding of ourselves and others.
+That’s why our CPE program trains chaplains to offer much more than facile religious formulas and simple human kindness and presence.

 We take seriously whatever faith one identifies with as a starting point.
 Many people find their religion brings meaning and purpose to their life — whether it is Roman Catholicism or Buddhism, Protestantism or Native American spirituality, Islam or Hinduism, Judaism or any other named system of belief.
 That includes those who identify as “spiritual but not religious,” the fastest-growing self-identified group in America today.